boscoh/inmembrane/README.markdown

 - the first column is the SeqID which is the first token in the identifier line of the sequence in the FASTA file

 - the second column is the prediction, it is CYTOPLASM, MEMBRANE, PSE, or SECRETED.
+A value of PSE (Potentially Surface Exposed) means that _inmembrane_ has predicted the protein to be surface exposed and will be found in a membrane-shaving experiment.

 - the third line is a summary of features picked up by the other program:
     - tmhmm(2) means 2 transmembrane helices were found